andersevenrud/ha-nexa-bridge-x/README.md

 ## Features

-> See [help](#help) below if you want to see support for more devices.
-I only have access to devices
+> This project depends on you!
+See [help](#help) below if you want to see support for more devices.
-> I'm personally using, and this bridge supports several protocol and gateways.
+> I only have access to devices I'm personally using, and this bridge supports several protocol and gateways.

 * Monitor energy use
 * Monitor switch states